Community Needs Assessment

 In a remarkable collaborative partnership, Northern Health Plan and three hospitals – Charlevoix Area Hospital, McLaren Northern Michigan, and Otsego Memorial Hospital – joined the Health Department of Northwest Michigan and District Health Department #4 in providing funding for robust community health assessment across the region we all serve.

-Fifteen months later, we are proud to present this 2012 Community Health Assessment Report.
-It is a comprehensive collection and analysis of health status and needs in Alpena, Antrim, Charlevoix, Cheboygan, Chippewa, Emmet, Mackinac, Montmorency, Otsego, and Presque Isle counties, with a special focus on Otsego and Montmorency counties.
+We are proud to present this 2015 Community Health Assessment Report.
+It is a comprehensive collection and analysis of health status and needs in Antrim, Cheboygan, Montmorency, and Otsego counties.
 We’ve learned that too many of our residents, and especially low-income residents:

-- Experience a variety of barriers to health care, including mental health services and substance abuse treatment; and
+- Experience a variety of barriers to accessing and receiving health care;

 Gathering a wealth of information, reviewing data, and setting priorities are only the first steps of our long-term community health improvement initiative.
-On behalf of the Northern Michigan Mobilizing for Action through Planning & Partnerships (MAPP) Executive Committee, we invite you to get involved.
-Please join us as we work together to improve health and quality of life for all Northern Michigan residents.
+We invite you to review our 2015 Community Health Needs Assessment and Health Improvement Plan listed below.